 JDiskReport is a Java-based free disk analyzer that helps you keep a check on the drives of your PC.
-What differentiates it from other such programs is that it uses five different perspectives to show you how your disks are running out of space.
+What differentiates it from other such programs is that it uses five different perspectives to show you how your disks run out of space.
 Available for almost every platform, including Windows, Linux and Mac.
 JDiskReport recommends that you have Java 7 or later installed on your system.

-The tool displays the report in two-column, where in one column shows the folders of the selected directory and the other column shows the detailed report of what’s using your storage space.
+The tool displays the report in two-column, where in one column shows the folders of the selected directory, and the other column shows the detailed report of what’s using your storage space.
 You can view the report as a list, as a bar graph, or as a pie chart.

 There is a small menu ribbon on the result page which has the tabs -Size, Top 50, Size Dist, Modified, and Type.
 The Size tab shows the size of the selected drive, Top 50 tab shows the files occupying the maximum space.
 Size Dist shows how much of your storage space is occupied by files of a certain size.
 For example, you will know how many files are of size 1GB-4GB, or 4GB-16 GB or how many of them are more than 16 GB etc. So, basically, you know the largest and smallest sizes of files stored on the specific drive.

 The Modified tab shows how often you are modifying your files.
-So, now you know how many files you haven’t changed in the last how many years.
-However, you just get to know the figures and won’t really be able to check the files and folders which you haven’t modified for long.
+So, now you know how many files you haven’t changed in the last many years.
+However, you get to know the figures and won’t really be able to check the files and folders which you haven’t modified for long.

-Then comes the Types tab which obviously shows the file type or the format of files occupying the storage space.
-So, you know that how much of space is occupied by your movies, your music files, image files, etc.
+Then comes the Types tab which shows the file type or the format of files occupying the storage space.
+So, you know how much of space is occupied by your movies, your music files, image files, etc.